 - A Merry-Go-Round for Dirty Air - Students observe and discuss a cup and pencil model of a cyclone to better understand how this pollution recovery method functions in cleaning industrial air pollution.

-- Let's Bag It - Students observe and discuss a vacuum cleaner model of a baghouse to better understand how this pollution recovery method functions in cleaning industrial air pollution.
+- Washing Air: Wet Scrubber Pollutant Recovery Method - Students observe and discuss a simple model of a wet scrubber to better understand how this pollution recovery method functions in cleaning industrial air pollution.

-- What's a Kid to Do? - In this literacy activity, students write letters as part of an environmental action campaign.
+- What's a Kid to Do?
+Environmental Letter Campaign - In this literacy activity, students write letters as part of an environmental action campaign.
 They become more aware of global environmental problems and play a part in their solution.

 Write on the chalkboard the following information on the four air pollutant removal methods explored in the four activities in the Associated Activities section: